codemix/YiiElasticSearch/README.md

 ## Index your ActiveRecords

-Attach the `YiiElasticSearch\SearchableBehavior` to any of your ActiveRecord to make it easy to index and search your normal models with elasticsearch.
+Attach the `YiiElasticSearch\SearchableBehavior` to any of your ActiveRecords to make it easy to index and search your normal models with elasticsearch.

 ```php